wtpisaac/80K-ClimateCommand/README.md

 It is designed to be a clone of Missile Command with themes of climate change, and uses the Godot Engine for 2D gameplay.

+Language used was GDScript for the programming, Godot's Python-like language.

 Art and assets created by Cody Cochlin, all programming work done by me (Isaac Trimble-Pederson)